kriszyp/lmdb-js/README.md

 If `put` is called inside a transaction, the put will be executed immediately in the current transaction.

-### `db.remove(key, valueOrIfVersion?: number): Promise<boolean>`
+### `db.remove(key, IfVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
 This functions like `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.

+Again, if this is performed inside a transation, the removal will be performed in the current transaction.

+### `db.remove(key, value?: any): Promise<boolean>`
 If you are using a database with duplicate entries per key (with `dupSort` flag), you can specify the value to remove as the second parameter (instead of a version).

-Again, if this is performed inside a transation, the removal will be performed in the current transaction.

 ### `db.transaction(callback: Function): Promise`
 This will run the provided callback in a transaction, asynchronously starting the transaction, then running the callback, then later committing the transaction.
 By running within a transaction, the code in the callback can perform multiple database operations atomically and isolated (fully [ACID compliant](https://en.wikipedia.org/wiki/ACID)).
 Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (you can call `get()` or `getRange()` without awaiting for a returned promise) in the transaction.